Pentecost Fire

 Seemed as if Tongues of fire came and rested on the early disciples.

-Time frame, the 7th Sunday or 50 days or 7 weeks after Passover.
+Timeframe, the 7th Sunday or 50 days or 7 weeks after the resurrection of Jesus.

-One Possible date is Sunday 24th May AD33, which is early summer in Israel.
+Another possible date is Sunday 24th May AD33, which is early summer in Israel.

-Next Module The Early Church - part one
+Next Module The Early Church – part one.

 Background Reading: